Slizzurp/SlizzNitro/README.md

 # SlizzNitro
 Engine Stabilization Methods.
-Here's a concise 4-prong description of your code as an engine stabilization process script:
+Here's a concise 4-prong description of the code as an engine stabilization process script:

 ### 1. **Data Generation and Stabilization**
 - **Process**: The `AnalystDefiner` class simulates random data generation and applies a fractal rate to stabilize the data values over time.